qradiolink/qradiolink/README.md

 - The select input in the lower right corner toggles between different operating modes.
 - Enable the TX and/or RX buttons depending on whether you want only RX, only TX or both.
 - Adjust the frequency from the TX tab either by using the dial widget or by entering it in the text box.
-- The Tune page allows fine tuning 5-5000 KHz around the frequency with the slider, and monitoring the signal with the constellation sink or the spectrum display (FFT/waterfall).
+- The Tune page allows fine tuning 5-5000 KHz around the center frequency with the slider, and monitoring the signal with the constellation sink and the RSSI display.
 - Video page will display received video stream.
 Right now only a limited number of cameras are supported for TX, and ISO settings/ exposure of the camera might cause too low a framerate, which can't be transmitted properly.